networknt/light-doc/content/tutorial/rest/swagger/database/test.md

                             ]
 ```

-Multiple updates with default number of object updated
+Multiple updates with the default number of objects updated.

 ```
 curl -k https://localhost:8443/v1/updates